Thursday, June 30, 2011

 When one says "great cinematography," beautiful landscapes, tight close-ups, perfectly balanced colors, and Days of Heaven come to mind.

 The film is notable for its better-than-brilliant cinematography, which was mostly shot by Nestor Almendros.
-Days of Heaven is a visual magnificence.
+Days of Heaven is visual magnificence.

-The film's iconic "locust attack" sequence.
+The film's iconic locust attack sequence.

 A wheat grass during spring.